MOClim/climate-data-analysis/python/week08_area_average/day16_advanced_climate_timeseries.md

 ```

 ## Required Information
-Choose one region from the list below or define your own region.
+Choose the North America region  or define your own region.

 ### Example Regions